Is Knowing Facebook Cost Per Engagement Enough?

-Cost per engagement on Facebook shows the average cost for each interaction to your adverts.
-However, when people interact with a post on Facebook, it is not necessary that everybody would click on the ads and get converted.
+Cost per engagement Facebook shows the average cost for each interaction to your adverts.
+However, when people interact with a post on Facebook, it is not necessary for everybody would click on the ads and get converted.
 They can act in a variety of different ways.
 Some of them may also have some queries, which they can ask in comments.
-And there might be some people who may like or share the post but actually not converted in the end.
+And there might be some people who may like or share the post but actually not convert in the end.

-How To Measure Cost Per Engagement On Facebook Ads?
+How To Measure Cost Per Engagement Facebook Ads?

 As we have shown you earlier, the cost per engagement depends on the audience’s interaction with ads.
-And it’s calculated as the total amount spent on the ads divided by the overall engagement on the post.
+It’s calculated as the total amount spent on the ads divided by the overall engagement on the post.